cceremuga/pypacket/README.md

 * [rtl_fm](http://osmocom.org/projects/sdr/wiki/rtl-sdr)
 * [multimon-ng](https://github.com/EliasOenal/multimon-ng)

-At this time, you are on your own with regards to dependency setup.
-There are significant pieces of this which are hard coded and have no configurability options.
+Note, there are significant pieces of this which are hard coded and have no configurability options.
 See the Future Plans section for more info.

 ## Running